5 Signs You Have Mold Inside Walls And How To Deal With It

 Signs of Mold Growth

-How Do I Detect Black Mold Inside My Walls In The First Place?
+How Do I Detect Mold Inside My Walls and Drywall?

 Peeling wallpaper can also be a symptom of mold.
 While some scruffiness and discoloration tend to eventually strike your wallpaper, unusual surface or peeling abnormalities such as crackling or bubbling can be a sign of wall moisture.
 And remember, a reliable precursor to mold is always going to be moisture.
 Make sure to pay attention to any warped areas that feel damp.